 7. To maintain stable cohorts and allow for deep cleaning of the school building, Gator Days—care on days when school is not in session—will not be offered.

 8. Math Club and Girls on the Run will not meet at Gordon.

 Gators and YAP provide care for students from 7:15am to the start of the school day and from dismissal to 5:30pm every day that school is in session.

-Early Gators and YAP is available every morning between 7:15 and 7:55am in the field house and the dining hall.
+Early Gators and YAP is available every morning between 7:15 and 7:55am.
 To allow staff to safely dismiss these students to their houses, students cannot be dropped off to Early Gators after 7:55am.
 If a family arrives after 7:55am, they will need to wait until 8am—when classrooms, outdoor entrances, and pathways are supervised—to drop off their child.

 After school music lessons will be offered with students using Zoom to connect with teachers.
 Students will need to Zoom into their lessons from home.
 Details on scheduling lessons are at www.gordonschool.org/musiclessons

 The special circumstances of this year open up several unique opportunities to optimize health and safety while giving Gordon athletes a fun and challenging experience.

 With interscholastic competition on hold, Gordon's student athletes will be able to shift their focus to sports-specific skill development and conditioning.